gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Please maintain a firm grip on the rock you are holding.
 You could inadvertently injure yourself."

-Gumption glanced back at Maddy with a bewildered expression on his face.
+Gumption glanced at Maddy with a bewildered expression on his face.
-The moment his head was turned, the bot surged to its feet and plucked the rock from his paw.
+The moment his head turned
+the bot surged to its feet and plucked the rock from his paw.
 "It is safer to carry heavy objects in this fashion," it told the young goat, holding the rock in front of its midsection.